The Midland & Great Northern Joint Railway

 Yarmouth, Norwich, & Cromer.
 The Midland & Great Northern Joint Railway continued its existence as a joint

-railway after Grouping, with ownership shared with the London Midland & Scotland Railway.
+railway after Grouping, with ownership shared with the London Midland & Scottish Railway.

 The LNER took over control of locomotives and running from October 1936.